aplteam/Tatin/docs/TatinForContributors.md

 #.Tatin.#.Tatin.TestCases.RunTests ⍝ Execute this for running the test suite
 ```

 Executing `RunTests` means that on Windows you will be asked whether a test server should be started.
-Usually, you will answer with a "Y", and that lets the test suite start another instance of Dyalog, and run a test server in that instance.
+Usually, you will answer with a "Y", Meaning that the test suite will start another instance of Dyalog, and run a test server in that instance for you.

-On non-Windows platforms you will be be asked to start the server yourself and press `<enter>` once that has been done.
+On non-Windows platforms you will be be asked to start another instance of Dyalog, and you will be given a `)Load /path/2/test-server/RunTatinServer.dws` statement that you can copy over into that new instance and run it.
+This will load and run the server in a temporary directory.

 Developers might also run into one of two common scenarios: